planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ## Example Character

 Dana is making a new character for an upcoming game.
-Her Guide said it will be set in an alternate Baltimore circa 1904, centering on mysteries with subtle plot-related supernatural elements.
-Sort of a cross between *Gangs of New York, Bloodborne,* and *True Detective*.
+Her Guide set it in an alternate Baltimore circa 1904, centering on mysteries with subtle plot-related supernatural elements - sort of a cross between *Gangs of New York, Bloodborne,* and *True Detective*.

 <center><strong>EXAMPLE CHARACTER</strong>